Marcus Insights

 Strengthening Supply Chain Resilience is essential to support lean operations, particularly in a manufacturing context where just-in-time delivery is critical.
 Assess your supply chain for vulnerabilities and develop strategies to mitigate these risks, such as diversifying suppliers, increasing inventory buffers for critical components, or investing in supply chain monitoring technologies.

-Resilient supply chains can adapt to Disruptions without significant impact on production, crucial for maintaining the flow of lean operations.
+Resilient supply chains can adapt to disruptions without significant impact on production, crucial for maintaining the flow of lean operations.

-Learn more about Supply Chain Disruption Supply Chain Resilience
+Learn more about Supply Chain Production Supply Chain Resilience

 Employee Training